National Civil Rights Museum: History

-The site began as the 16-room Windsorlorrine Hotel around 1925 and was later known as the Marquette Hotel.
+The site first opened as the 16-room Windsor Hotel in 1924, and was later known as the Marquette Hotel.
 In 1945, Walter Bailey purchased it and renamed it for his wife Loree and the song "Sweet Lorraine".

-During the segregation era, Bailey operated the motel as upscale lodging that catered to a black clientele.
-He added a second floor, a swimming pool, and drive-up access for more rooms on the south side of the complex.
-He changed the name from Lorraine Hotel to Lorraine Motel.
-Among its guests through the 1960s were musicians going to Stax Records, including Ray Charles, Lionel Hampton, Aretha Franklin, Ethel Waters, Otis Redding, the Staple Singers and Wilson Pickett.
+During the segregation era, Bailey operated the hotel as upscale lodging that catered to a black clientele.
+After the Civil Rights Act of 1964 banned segregated businesses, Bailey believed he needed to improve the facility to compete with other hotels that were no longer whites-only.
+He expanded the complex significantly later that year, adding a second floor, a swimming pool, and drive-up access for new rooms on the south side of the complex.
+Accordingly, he then changed the name from the Lorraine Hotel to the Lorraine Motel.
+Many musicians stayed at the motel in the 1960s while recording at Memphis' Stax Records, including Ray Charles, Lionel Hampton, Aretha Franklin, Ethel Waters, Otis Redding, the Staple Singers and Wilson Pickett.